ags54/team6-resume-analyser/docs/STYLE_GUIDE.md

 All code should be formatted automatically by them.

-Files and directories should be named in `camel_case`.
+Files and directories should be named in `snake_case`.
 Tests should be put next to the files they are testing.

 ```
 └── my_component/